spookylukey/django-views-the-right-way/source/policies.rst

 Discussion: secure by default
 -----------------------------

-In the patterns suggested, I’m thinking about a simplified version of `Rusty's API Design Manifesto
+In the patterns suggested, I’m thinking about a simplified version of `Rusty’s API Design Manifesto
 <http://sweng.the-davies.net/Home/rustys-api-design-manifesto>`_: